Skip to content

 MethodSignatureDescription

-recordFailure()(string $ruleName, string $key): voidRecord a fail2ban failure signal
+recordFailure()(string $ruleName, ?string $key = null): voidRecord a fail2ban failure signal

 getResult()(): FirewallResultAccess the pre-handler firewall decision